Alejogb1/job-board/blog-data/dbt-external-tables-not-being-executed.md

 I remember back in 2019 working on a massive data migration project we were using Google Cloud Storage for our data lake and I spent two whole days because the service account we were using for dbt was missing `storage.object.get` permission on the bucket The error message was something cryptic like 'access denied' I mean who writes these error messages really right We wasted so much time because of that

-Okay so you've checked the yaml file and the permissions are sorted so where else could things go wrong?
+ so you've checked the yaml file and the permissions are sorted so where else could things go wrong?
 Ah right another frequent offender the infamous "data not found" error it’s almost always a location mismatch. dbt looks at the location in the `schema.yml` and if that location is wrong in any way even if a little bit then it fails without telling you the exact place it fails This means the location in `schema.yml` *must exactly match* where your data is stored.
 And it needs to be the correct bucket region too.
 It's so trivial but I can’t tell you how many times I've made this error in particular

 ```sql
 -- A sample dbt model file using the external table